Mclmadden/CB68/Week_8.md

 > SO = 2.5 - 7.2 km/s

-Set general range to 1 - 8.5 km/s for all channel maps.
+Set general range to 1 - 8.5 km/s for all channel maps --> narrow channels result in 45-55 figures per molecule in that range.

 ### Friday 3/17